National Democratic Alliance (Armenia): History

 The alliance was founded on 4 May 2020 by 16 political leaders from the dissatisfaction of the handling of the COVID-19 pandemic in Armenia by the Prime Minister of Armenia, Nikol Pashinyan.
 The alliance then shifted its focus onto the shortcomings of the Government of Armenia during the 2020 Nagorno-Karabakh war.
 The alliance is critical of the 2020 Nagorno-Karabakh ceasefire agreement which followed and actively called for the resignation of Nikol Pashinyan as Prime Minister.
 The alliance proposed for itself to assume interim power for a period of one year, which would then be followed by elections.

 The creation of the alliance was proposed by the Sasna Tsrer Pan-Armenian Party; with the party calling for unity among all pro-democratic forces in the country.
 The European Party of Armenia joined subsequently.
 The alliance was also endorsed by key members from the Union for National Self-Determination, as well as, several independent politicians.
-On 26 February 2021, the Citizen's Decision Party held a joint rally with the National Democratic Pole in Yerevan.
-On 5 April 2021, Board members of the National Progress Party announced its decision to join the National Democratic Pole.
+On 26 February 2021, the Citizen's Decision Party held a joint rally with the National Democratic Alliance in Yerevan.
+On 5 April 2021, board members of the National Progress Party announced its decision to join the National Democratic Alliance.

-Meanwhile, the National Democratic Pole was very skeptical of the then ruling My Step Alliance, the Republican Party of Armenia, and the newly established Homeland Salvation Movement, and had accused these parties and their leaders of serving Russia's interests above all.
+Meanwhile, the National Democratic Alliance was very skeptical of the then ruling My Step Alliance, the Republican Party of Armenia, and the newly established Homeland Salvation Movement, and had accused these parties and their leaders of serving Russia's interests above all.

 The alliance believes Armenia's alignment with the European Union, NATO, and the United States, is necessary as a result of public frustration with Russia's treatment of Armenia during the 2020 Nagorno-Karabakh war.
 A rally was held on 20 March 2021 and the crowds, along with the Armenian flag, also waved the EU, French, and US flags.
-Supporters also chanted that, “From now on, the winds will blow from the West, not from the North.”
+Supporters also chanted that, "From now on, the winds will blow from the West, not from the North."

 The alliance maintains several administrative offices throughout Armenia, as well as, an overseas office in Los Angeles.

-On 10 May 2021, Tigran Khzmalyan announced that the European Party of Armenia is leaving the National Democratic Pole alliance, and that the party would participate in the 2021 Armenian parliamentary elections independently.
+On 10 May 2021, Tigran Khzmalyan announced that the European Party of Armenia is leaving the National Democratic Alliance, and that the party would participate in the 2021 Armenian parliamentary elections independently.

-On 18 May 2021, the National Democratic Pole confirmed that they would participate in the 2021 Armenian parliamentary elections, with Vahe Gasparyan leading the alliance.
+On 18 May 2021, the National Democratic Alliance confirmed that they would participate in the 2021 Armenian parliamentary elections, with Vahe Gasparyan leading the alliance.
 Following the election, the alliance won 1.49% of the popular vote, failing to win any seats in the National Assembly.

 The alliance continues its activities as an extra-parliamentary force.